Here’s to Strong and Resilient Women! On International Women’s Day: May We Know Them, Be Them and Raise Them.

 They taught me to hope, to help myself, to help others… and never to cede to despair in the face of life’s sometimes unbearable realities.

-One was my mom, Elizabeth Hart, the other, my mother-in-law, Antoinette Shanks, and the third was a devoted teacher and role model, Ms. Alida Kratnoff.
+As mentioned previously, one was my mom, Elizabeth Krupa Hart.
+Another was my mother-in-law, Antoinette Federici Shanks, with still another was a devoted teacher and role model, Ms. Alida Kratnoff, who is a mentor to this day.

-These three define very personally for me, International Women’s Day, on that grand stage called life.
+These four women define very personally for me, International Women’s Day, on that grand stage called life.